 You have been using Google Sheets for budgeting and business but there’s another interesting use of spreadsheets - you can use them to create impressive pixel paintings in minutes.

 The idea is simple.
 Each cell in the spreadsheet corresponds to a pixel in the painting.
-You compute the color of the pixel and make it the background color of the corresponding cell.
-Now resize the spreadsheet cells in small perfect squares and your spreadsheet will look exactly like the original artwork.
+You find the color of the pixel and set that as the background color of the corresponding cell in the sheet.
+Now resize the cells in small perfect squares and your spreadsheet will resemble the original artwork.

-Here are some examples of art created with Google Spreadsheets.
+Here’s some artwork created with Google Spreadsheets.